bomaidea/courses/course1-java/course1.md

 ### Charcters

 In java there is a data type for single characters, it's `char`.
-For declare it you must to use the apos:
+To declare it you must to use the apos:

 ```